MohamedRamsssy/sql-datawarehouse-project/README.md

-# sql-datawarehouse-project
+# SQL-data warehouse - project

+Welcome to my first SQL project in this project i will build a data warehouse using SQL server

-Building a data warehouse using sql server including ETL , analytics
+Building a data warehouse using SQL server including ETL , analytics